microsoft/EdgeML/Applications/GesturePod/onComputer/README.md

 	```
 	./gesturepodsim
 	```
-5. By default the program runs for data that has *Double Taps*.
+5. By default the program runs for data that has the following gesture: *Double Taps*.

 	To try different gestures, you could change the ```DATA_FILE``` in ```src/main.cpp:23```.
 	A more exhaustive data set is released as a part of our [TechReport](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/dataTR_v1.tar-5b058a4590168.gz)